List of Responding Schools

 This program is designed especially for persons who teach in the field of international human rights law.

-Nova Southeastern University Shepard Broad College of Law offers two concentration programs that identify graduates as emerging experts in a specific field.
-The two concentrations offered are in Health Law and in International Legal Practice.
+Nova Southeastern University Shepard Broad College of Law offers three concentration programs that identify graduates as emerging experts in a specific field.
+The three concentrations offered are in Health Law, in International Legal Practice, and Intellectual Property, Technology and Cybersecurity Law.
 In order to earn one of these concentrations, students must complete specific course credit, writing, and service requirements.
 The service component specifically requires students to complete 20 hours through a variety of public interest engagement opportunities.

 Certificate in Dispute Resolution - The purpose of the Certificate in Dispute Resolution is to provide our graduates expertise in the dispute resolution field.
 Demand for lawyers with dispute resolution expertise has grown steadily over the last decade.
 The use of dispute resolution processes increasingly is part of the practice of law.
 For information see, http://moritzlaw.osu.edu/programs/adr/